BA Media & Communications practice options

 Creative Writing

 You’ll become a storyteller.
-You will create an original story and vivid characters, and will then develop their concept into an original short film, short TV drama, radio play or a prose short story.
+You will create an original story and vivid characters, and will then develop their concept into an original short film, short TV drama, radio play or prose short story.
 Regular pitching exercises will develop your presentational and marketing skills.
 You will be encouraged to think reflectively and analytically about life, the people around us, and ourselves.

 Illustration